 But the day of the Lord will come like a thief, in which the heavens will pass away with a roar and the elements will be destroyed with intense heat, and the earth and its works will be burned up.
 Since all these things are to be destroyed in this way, what sort of people ought you to be in holy conduct and godliness, looking for and hastening the coming of the day of God, because of which the heavens will be destroyed by burning, and the elements will melt with intense heat!
 But according to His promise we are looking for new heavens and a new earth, in which righteousness dwells.
 2 Peter 3:10-13 (NASB)

 Revelation 20:11 and 21:1 also say that God will destroy the universe some day and make a new one.
 If our world is just a simulation, why would He destroy it to get rid of evil and make a new world that is free from sin (Revelation 21:3-8)?
-It we are living in a glorified computer simulation, then He could just change some of the settings and change how it operates!
+If we are living in a glorified computer simulation, then He could just change some of the settings and change how it operates!
+He would not need to destroy it.

-The third reason the Simulation Theory or Simulation Hypothesis cannot be true is that after the universe is destroyed, Christians will continue living and live with God (Revelation 21:3).
+The third reason the Simulation Theory or Simulation Hypothesis cannot be true is that after the universe is destroyed, the Bible says that Christians will continue living and live with God (Revelation 21:3).
 Our spirits will live forever with God.
 Our spirits were created at birth and will live forever (Matthew 25:46).
+The wicked will continue to exist too (Matthew 25:46).

 God does not control every action.
 We are responsible for our sins.We are not puppets.
 Our sins are real.
 You are responsible for your sins!
 So, are you going to heaven and will you live with our Creator forever after you die and leave this temporary world?
 1 Corinthians 15:3-4 tells us how we can live with Him.
 It says,